martialboniou/Musicalizer/README.md

 - edit `src/plug.c` (say, change the color of a text element)
 - change the last number (AKA patch) in the file `VERSION` (otherwise, the OS will use the same *cached* `libplug.dylib`
-- run `./nob config -r && ./nob build` (to recompile the dynamic library; even if in this case, it'll recompile and link the program too; you also can run `make.sh` instead; if `nob` doesn't exist at the root of this project, just execute: `cc -o nob nob.c`)
+- run `./nob config -r -m && ./nob` (to recompile the dynamic library; even if in this case, it'll recompile and link the program too; you also can run `make.sh` instead; if `nob` doesn't exist at the root of this project, just execute: `cc -o nob nob.c`)